Understanding Forex: Essential Terms and Definitions

 8. Technical Analysis

-Technical analysis involves analyzing price charts and using various indicators to forecast future price movements.
-Traders employ technical analysis to identify trends, support and resistance levels, and potential entry and exit points for trades.
+Technical analysis involves using price charts and indicators to predict future price movements.
+Traders apply technical analysis to identify trends, support and resistance levels, and to determine optimal entry and exit points for trades.
+By leveraging tools such as moving averages, RSI (Relative Strength Index), and Fibonacci retracements, traders can make educated guesses about possible market shifts.

 9. Fundamental Analysis